MIT App Inventor Global Education Summit 2026

 Yes!
 See our Call for Papers for details on submitting papers and posters.
 Follow MIT App Inventor for announcements.

-Sponsors
+Sponsors and Supporters

 Ready to Join Us?